raymondji/commitstack/README.md

 ## Why commitstack over `<other stacking tool>`?

-The first reason is that while Github users are [spoiled](https://github.com/aviator-co/av) [for](https://graphite.dev/) [choice](https://github.com/spacedentist/spr), there are surprisingly few options that integrate with Gitlab.
+The first reason is that while Github users are [spoiled](https://github.com/aviator-co/av) [for](https://graphite.dev/) [choice](https://github.com/spacedentist/spr), most of the popular options don't support Gitlab.
-- If you want a stacking tool that integrates with both Gitlab and Github, commitstack is the only option I'm aware of.
+- If you want a stacking tool that integrates with both Gitlab and Github, commitstack is the one of the few options I'm aware of.
+Another one is [git-spice](https://github.com/abhinav/git-spice).
-- If you need Gitlab support only, the two options I'm aware of are the `glab stack` CLI command and commitstack.
-The user experience is pretty different between them, so see which one suits your preferences more.
+- If you need Gitlab support only, the most prominent option seems to be the `glab stack` CLI command.
+The user experience is pretty different between `glab stack` and commitstack, so see which one suits your preferences.
-- If you use another Git hosting platform, commitstack is designed to (hopefully) be easily extensible for additional hosting platforms.

-The second reason is that if you already know how to stack branches using just Git (e.g. with `git rebase --update-refs`), commitstack should be easy to learn and integrate into your workflow.
-It's designed to lean on existing Git concepts/functionality as much as possible, while automating many of the cumbersome parts.
+The second reason is that if you already stack branches using just Git and/or know you're way around `git rebase`, you might like the user experience of commitstack.
+It's designed to lean on existing Git concepts/functionality as much as possible, so it should be easy to learn and integrate into your Git workflow.

 ## Installation